Is Culinary School a Waste of Money?

 These people can become a foundational part of your professional network.
 The connections you make in culinary school may be the sources of future job opportunities, advice, or collaborations.
 If your dream job came to you through a culinary school friend, would you call that school investment a waste of money?

-Escoffier’s campuses may offer opportunities for learning and networking outside of the classroom.
-For example, food festivals in Boulder and Austin have asked for student volunteers to help chefs in their booths in the past.
-This is a wonderful chance to get some fast-paced practice, and to meet some of the city’s best chefs.
+Dedicated culinary schools are tapped into their local food industries in ways that would be hard to match by simply learning on the job.
+For example, Auguste Escoffier School of Culinary Arts campuses may offer opportunities for learning and networking outside of the classroom.
+Food festivals near the Boulder and Austin campuses have asked for student volunteers to help participating chefs in their booths in the past.
+This is a wonderful chance to get some fast-paced practice and to meet some of the city’s best chefs.

 How to Pay for Culinary School

-The cost of culinary education can range widely.
-From pricey four-year schools that can cost as much as $100,000 to community college programs that are much less expensive, you can’t paint all culinary schools with the same broad financial brush.
+The cost of culinary education can range widely and probably affects your feelings about whether it’s worth it.
+From pricey four-year schools that can cost as much as $100,000 to community college programs that are much less expensive, not all culinary schools are the same when it comes to finances.

-Students are smart to consider the financial investment necessary to pay for their education, and consider how long it will take to repay any student loans they may need to take out.
+Students are smart to consider the financial investment necessary to pay for their education and to consider how long it will take to repay any student loans they may need to take out.

-At Escoffier, programs range from under $20,000 to just over $30,000 per program.
+At Escoffier, programs range from under $20,000 to just under $40,000 per program.
 This investment is much more feasible for many students than a four-year college.
 Here’s how students can bring this education within financial reach.

 Student Loans